Best Food Sources for Every Vitamin and Mineral

 Salmon (526 IU/100g) | Mackerel (643 IU/100g) | Canned tuna (268 IU/100g) | Egg yolk (87 IU) | Fortified milk (varies)

-Sunlight is actually your primary source: 10–30 minutes of midday sun exposure several times a week triggers Vitamin D synthesis in your skin.
-If you live above 35°N latitude (roughly the line from San Francisco to New York), winter sun is too weak to produce Vitamin D from October through March.
-In that case, either supplement or eat fatty fish regularly.
-Fortified milk helps but isn't a complete solution.
+Sunlight is really your primary source: 10–30 minutes of midday sun several times a week triggers Vitamin D synthesis in your skin.
+If you live above 35°N latitude (roughly the line from San Francisco to New York), winter sun is too weak to produce any Vitamin D from October through March.
+In that case, supplement or eat fatty fish regularly.
+Fortified milk helps but doesn't close the gap on its own.

 Vitamin B12: The Vegan's Challenge

-Here's the critical fact: Vitamin B12 does not occur naturally in plant foods.
-Period.
-Vegans must either supplement, eat fortified foods (fortified plant milks, cereals), or accept the risk of deficiency.
-B12 is found exclusively in animal products—the higher the concentration, the more nutrient-dense the source.
+Here's the thing that matters most: Vitamin B12 does not occur naturally in plant foods.
+Full stop.
+If you're vegan, you need to either supplement, eat fortified foods (fortified plant milks, cereals), or accept a real risk of deficiency.
+B12 is found exclusively in animal products—and the concentration varies widely.

 Top Vitamin B12 Sources: